Here is part of a conversation discussing a demonstration by a well known clinician...

 When I perform this technique in public on rare occasions I stress that saddling and riding an untrained horse in 30 minutes is NOT the point.
 The point is to demonstrate how quickly you can develop a cooperative horse with an abnormally high trust and acceptance level.
 The saddling and riding is but a demonstration of that trust and acceptance.

 While you *CAN* have a previously unhandled and unsaddled horse under saddle and carrying a rider in 30 minutes it is BY NO MEANS BROKE.
 "Breaking" a horse requires a careful well thought out systematic approach with considerable ground work before getting into the saddle.
-"Breaking" a horse CAN take years to accomplish.
+"Breaking" a horse CAN take years to accomplish depending on your situation, ability, and goals.

-Because putting a horse under saddle for the first time is often spectacular, a clinician may do it as a demonstration of the horse's compliant state of mind.
+Because putting a horse under saddle for the first time in minutes is unusual and spectacular, a clinician may do it as a demonstration of the horse's compliant state of mind.
 However, the clinician usually has a lot of experience reading horses and instinctive skills in implementing his methods.

 Anyone who promotes this practice in courting disaster.